bigbluebutton/bigbluebutton.github.io/_posts/2015-04-04-09architecture.md

 ## Joining a Voice Conference

 In BigBlueButton, a user can join the voice conference in several ways.
 Users can join using Flash, WebRTC, or phone.
 When joining through Flash, the user can choose to join listen-only or listen-and-talk.
 Users joined with Chrome and Firefox can join using WebRTC.
 WebRTC provides higher-quality and lower delay.
-If FreeSWITCH is integrated with a VOIP provider, users are able to call in using their phone by dialing a number and pressing the conference number on their keypad.
+If FreeSWITCH is integrated with a VOIP provider, users are able to call in using their phone by dialling a number and pressing the conference number on their keypad.

 ![Joining Voice Conference](/images/joining-voice-conf.png)